DFE-Digital/early-years-foundation-recovery/adr/index.md

 <!-- adrlog -- Regenerate the content by using "adr-log -i".
 You can install it via "npm install -g adr-log" -->

-- [ADR-0001](0001-use-ruby-on-rails.md) - Use Ruby-On-Rails as the primary project development language and framework
+* [ADR-0001](0001-use-ruby-on-rails.md) - Use Ruby-on-Rails as the primary development language and framework
+* [ADR-0002](0002-use-docker.md) - Use Docker and Docker Compose

 <!-- adrlogstop -->